 It is indeed a tight job to run a fleet of vehicles for business.
 A lot of things need to be considered such as the proper scheduling of your employees.
 It would help them adjust to their body clock as they continue to do their daily tasks if their schedule is consistent.
 This will lessen the possibility of being fatigued.

-It may affect their daily routines if there’s frequent changing of shifts.
+It may affect their daily routines if there are frequent changes in shifts.
 Allow them to prepare and adjust from the tasks they were used to by announcing the change in schedule ahead of time.
-Work hours that will exceed more than 10 hours is exhausting.
+Work hours that will exceed more than 10 hours are exhausting.
 During scheduling, see to it that even rest periods are included with their allotted hours as well as loading and unloading time as this may also consume additional time to be spent.
 Plan the scheduled delivery time and place and include the rest areas.

 You may alter your driver that had accumulated fatigue with a rested one to continue the work.
 Flexibility among your employees varies but it’s most needed when handling work in different shifts.
 Enduring restlessness and the stress of their job is a big challenge they need to conquer.
 These traits are a big advantage to the company they are working for.